Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Results

 \section{Results}

 With the simulations we've described, we examine the effects of stellar evolution and SMBH feedback on setting the contents and physical state of the CGM in MW-mass galaxies.
 Individual halos in the {\sc Romulus25} cosmological volume and in the individual zoom-in galaxies are extracted using the Amiga Halo Finder (AHF) \citep{Knollmann2009} and central SMBH positions and velocities are defined relative to the center position and inner 1 kpc center-of-mass velocity of their host halo, respectively.
-All zoom-in galaxies have their most major merger occurring at $z$ $\sim$ 1 (mass ratio = M$_{halo}$/M$_{sat}$, q \textless 10) and their modified satellite halo still present at $z$ = 0.
-An additional merger occurs (q $\sim$ 10) close to $z$ = 0.2, though this time varies slightly across the simulations (See Section \ref{Result:metalsbyBH}).
+All zoom-in galaxies have their most major merger occurring at $z$ $\sim$ 1 (mass ratio = M$_{halo}$/M$_{sat}$, q \textless 10) and an additional merger occurs (q $\sim$ 10) close to $z$ = 0.2, though this time varies slightly across the simulations (See Section \ref{Result:metalsbyBH}).

-The CGM of each individual galaxy halo (within the R25 galaxies and our zoom-ins) is defined as the mass enclosed within the virial radius, but further than a spherical radius of 10 kpc away from the center.
+The CGM of each individual galaxy halo (within the 39 selected R25 galaxies and our zoom-ins) is defined as the mass enclosed within the virial radius, but further than a spherical radius of 10 kpc away from the center.
 While the genetic modification process results in galaxies with similar final masses in the absence of strong ejective feedback, we find that the mass of the CGM correlates with the mass of the halo when BH physics is included.
 P0, which results in the most massive halo at $z$ $\sim$ 0, has the most mass in its CGM, while GM3 results in the least massive CGM mass and halo mass (Table \ref{table:BHdata}).